Empowering teens and young adults experiencing foster care through mentoring, life skills, housing navigation, transportation, and financial support.

 The first HOPE4Kids race, featuring only a 5K, was held at California Lutheran University’s Kingsmen Park with 400 runners and 50 vendors, raising $11,500 to benefit children in foster care.
 It was also the site of the first Foster Gallery sanctioned by Ventura County.

 During the first two years, HOPE4Kids had raised its funds through one of its sponsors, and that was beginning to get a bit cumbersome.
-As planning for the 2015 event began, the organization decided to incorporate into its own 501(c)(3) nonprofit.
-It was necessary that the new entity not be called “HOPE4Kids” because that name was already taken by another California nonprofit group.
-The Run & Festival, however, continues to be known as HOPE4Kids (and, frankly, many people still think of the overall organization by that name).
+As planning for the 2015 event began, the organization decided to incorporate into its own 501(c)(3) nonprofit and RaisingHOPE, Inc. was born.

-A Board of Directors was created and it soon decided it didn’t want the organization to be known just by one event.
-It wanted to find programs that tended to needs of foster children that were not being met elsewhere.
+A Board of Directors was created they wanted to find programs that tended to needs of foster children that were not being met elsewhere.

-The organization gives funding to provide for the benefit of dependent or recently emancipated youth to pay for things not covered by any other means.
-Recent funding examples have covered things such as dentistry, college textbooks, car repair and paying to restart electricity in an apartment.
+The organization has always provided funding to provide for the benefit of youth experiencing foster care ages 0-21 to pay for things not covered by any other means.
+Recent funding examples have covered things such as first month’s rent, orthodontia, college textbooks, car repair and utilities.

 Another way RaisingHOPE helps families in the child welfare system is through advocacy.
 High-quality representation can literally make the difference between a child being forgotten, neglected or abused, and a child being loved, respected and cared for.